We must balance the risks of contracting COVID-19 with isolation-related patient decline.

 As of July 7, 26 states and the District of Columbia are allowing outdoor visitation at nursing homes, and 18 states and the District of Columbia are allowing outdoor visitation at both nursing homes and assisted living centers.
 While these new visit allowances are subject to change with new COVID-19 outbreaks, they are giving many patients and their families a better chance to connect in person and heal from this trauma together.

-In most cases, family and friends are required to schedule their visits in advance and conduct them entirely outdoors within facility gardens or patio spaces.
-Only one or two visitors can arrive at a time, and they are required to wear masks, maintain 6 feet of social distance, and agree to have the visit supervised by a staff member.
+In most cases, family and friends must schedule their visits in advance and conduct them entirely outdoors within facility gardens or patio spaces.
+Only one or two visitors may arrive at a time, and they must wear masks, maintain 6 feet of social distance, and agree to have the visit supervised by a staff member.
 Prior to the meetups, the visitors must have their temperatures checked and answer a COVID-19 screening questionnaire.

 Granted, if a facility experiences a new case of COVID-19, either in a resident or a facility staff member, this visitation policy is suspended for up to 28 days.
 Many are actively criticizing this policy, saying it’s too strict to limit the entire group for such a long period of time and that it should instead only impact the infected individual.
-However, to safeguard against a full outbreak, such precautions are believed by regulation groups to be necessary.
+However, to safeguard against a full outbreak, regulatory groups believe we need such precautions.

 In these instances, the best thing families can do is leverage the powers of technology to communicate.
-Facility staff is already stretched thin, but if someone can help a resident navigate to a video call with their family on whichever device they have in their room, that connection time does help.
+Facility staff face an overwhelming workload already, but if they find a way to help a resident navigate to a video call with their family on whichever device they have in their room, that connection time does help.
 And even if a traditional phone call is the only available option, voice recognition and a soothing conversation can go a long way.

 At the end of the day, we all must remember that everyone is challenged in different ways to navigate this pandemic, and having compassion for that shared struggle is key to finding successful solutions together.
 No one wants to see such a large population succumb to COVID-19 or decline significantly while we for the threat of the pandemic to subside.
 Everyone truly is on the same side of this argument.
-Meanwhile, we at GPM are ensuring that our software solutions remain a smart and simple, giving providers and their teams as much time back in their days as possible to deliver an even higher standard of patient care that is needed now more than ever.
+Meanwhile, we at GPM ensure that our software solutions remain smart and simple, giving providers and their teams as much time back in their days as possible to deliver an even higher standard of patient care.

 Curious to learn how successful LTPAC practitioners are staying prepared for potential relapses of the coronavirus in their facilities?
 Read this article.